return to Natural Dog Health Remedies

 Albendazole has been shown to be effective in the treatment of Giardia but has been associated with bone marrow toxicosis.

-Quanacrine is effective in dogs; however, the drug can cause anorexia, lethargy, and fever.
+Quanacrine is effective in dogs, but the drug can cause anorexia, lethargy, and fever.

 Grapefruit Seed Extract (GSE)